-The wrists are extremely popular areas to get tattooed on, and lots of the tattoos being placed onto the wrist area are small and relatively basic, but many still manage to look extremely effective.
+The wrists are extremely popular areas to get tattooed, and lots of tattoos placed onto the wrist area are small and relatively basic, but many still manage to look extremely effective.

 The smaller and less intricate the design, the less the tattoo will hurt.

 When tattooing an area as delicate as the wrist, you will want an experienced artist who isn’t too rough/heavy-handed.

 No matter which artist you pick, you will experience some form of pain and discomfort due to the obvious nature of the tattooing process, but some artists are generally more gentle than others.